ttrinh0/1800_202510_DTC06/README.md

 ## Contributors
 - **Josh** - BCIT CST Student who's addicted to videogames.
 Fun fact: My dad met Billy Joel at a restaurant a long time ago.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
+- **Courtney Lum** - BCIT CST Student who has no programming experience.
+Fun fact: Has never dyed her hair before.
 - **Tin Trinh** - BCIT CST Student who is rather new to programming.
 Fun fact: Likes to look at the weather app.

 ---